pythonmentor/jilvo-p8/README.md

 V0.7 Set up the register view

+V0.8 Starting tests, Set up the connection and the register for the user, order the substitute

 ## Author and Contribution :
 I built this program as part of an formation on OpenClassrooms.
 Therefore every *pull request* will be refused.
 Insted you can open an *issue* to signal a *bug*, a typographical error or just for give me an advice